gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 > Hi Greg,
 >
-> Glad to hear you’ve been able to organise an appointment with Dr ███████.
+> Glad to hear you've been able to organise an appointment with Dr ███████.
 >
 > I have just emailed her to discuss whether she would be happy for us to do a pre-approval for payments - this would mean DVA would directly pay for her fees without you paying out of pocket, but it can take some time for DVA to make payment, so I would just need to check if she is comfortable with this.
 If not, we could go down the reimbursement line and you can pay out of pocket and then DVA would reimburse you.
 >